rishiraj88/netcalculator/README.md

 It is a fully runnable (with mvn) and testable Java implementation along with the instructions required for a reviewer.

 ## Projects and Components
-- <pre>eureka</pre>: Eureka server for service discovery
+- `eureka`: Eureka server for service discovery
-- <pre>api-gateway</pre>: to welcome incoming requests for services
+- `api-gateway`: to welcome incoming requests for services
-- <pre>net-calculator</pre>: to present the net price data to consumers
+- `net-calculator`: to present the net price data to consumers
-- <pre>tax-rate-provider</pre>: to retrieve VAT rate for specified country
+- `tax-rate-provider`: to retrieve VAT rate for specified country

 ## Instructions for a Reviewer to Execute the Services